pugjs/pug/README.md

 The Pug templates are compiled to Javascript, which can then be run on
 [Node.js](http://nodejs.org) or in the browser to generate the HTML.
 It is easy to embed Javascript in Pug.
-All of this makes Pug an excellent choide for web development.
+All of this makes Pug an excellent choice for web development.

 [Professionally supported pug is now available](https://tidelift.com/subscription/pkg/npm-pug?utm_source=npm-pug&utm_medium=referral&utm_campaign=readme)